acrogecko/diamond/README.md

 * t2.large (2 core, 16GB RAM)
 * assigned a public IP
-* with a role that has permissions for writing in the ECS registry -- used AWS managed policy, AmazonEC2ContainerRegistryPowerUser
+* with a role that has permissions for writing in the ECS registry
+    - used AWS managed policy, AmazonEC2ContainerRegistryPowerUser
 * 50 GB storage
 * security group allowing:
--- inbound access for TCP port 22 (my IP only) and TCP port 17772 -- outbound access to anywhere
+    - inbound access for TCP port 22 (my IP only) and possibly TCP port 17772 (I'm not doing it)
+    - outbound access to anywhere
 * SSH key-pair (you will need the secret key)

 ### Configure host and install container